 In this article, we explain what empathy is, share how to be empathetic, discuss why it's important in the workplace and provide examples of empathy in action.

 What is empathy?

-Some people used to consider empathy as a character trait more than a teachable skill.
-While it's true that some people have a natural tendency toward exhibiting empathy, this doesn’t mean that others can’t acquire the skill.
-Empathy is closely related to emotional intelligence.
+Empathy is more than a character trait, it's a teachable skill.
+While it's true that some people are naturally empathetic, it's also possible to become more empathetic through practice.
+Empathy relates closely to emotional intelligence.
 The more you understand another person's emotions, the better you can respond to them.